SPANDigital/presidium/content/_key-concepts/05-status/00-statuses.md

 ---
-title: "Setting a Status"
+title: "Article Statuses"
-category: Article Status
+category: Status
 ---

 Each article may be assigned a status to track its lifecycle: